MicroEJ/docs/VEEPortingGuide/uiCco.rst

 Cache
 -----

-Some STM32 MCU use a memory cache.
+Some STM32 MCUs use a memory cache.

 This cache must be cleared before using the DMA2D: